Chiefs set for Oakland game while Hunt wonders what’s next

 KANSAS CITY, Mo.
 (AP) — Kareem Hunt went from the Kansas City Chiefs’ practice field to looking for a job in about six hours, a spectacular fall for the NFL’s reigning rushing champion.

-The Pro Bowl running back had been preparing for a game at Oakland when, unbeknownst to him, a months-old video surfaced online.
+The Pro Bowl running back had been preparing for Sunday’s game at Oakland when a months-old video surfaced online.
 The footage from a Cleveland hotel security camera showed Hunt shoving and kicking a woman, with police ultimately responding.
 No charges were filed.

-The Chiefs immediately sent Hunt home as the video from TMZ ripped across social media.
+The Chiefs immediately sent Hunt home as the TMZ video rippled across social media.
 An organization that prides itself on providing second chances said in a statement late Friday it had released the 23-year-old star.
+The team was traveling Saturday.

+The NFL had no comment Friday night beyond saying Hunt was on the commissioner’s exempt list, meaning he can’t play or attend games while the league investigates.

 Most Read Nation & World Stories